Programme of Physics of Molecules and Materials

 The master specialisation Physics of Molecules and Materials comprises of

 |A.||Mandatory courses - Physics of Molecules and Materials||18 EC|

 |C.||Master Thesis Physics and Astronomy||60 EC|

-Note: In order to create a coherent programme that prepares you for a Master's thesis, contact the specialisation coordinator Steffen Wiedmann.
+Note: If you are unsure how to create a coherent programme that prepares you for a Master's thesis, you can contact the specialisation coordinator Daniel Wegner for advice.